edwios/IoT/WeatherStation_v3/Readme.md

 Weather station based on the new SI7021 Temperature and Humidity sensor and ESP8266 running NodeMCU firmware.

 # Instructions
-Update the settings in config.lua
+Update the settings in config.lua<br/>
-Upload all lua files to the ESP8266
+Upload all lua files to the ESP8266<br/>
-Test by using dofile('mw.lua')
+Test by using dofile('mw.lua')<br/>
-If everything alrights, remove the wire between D2 and Gnd The next restart will execute me.lua automatically
+If everything alrights, remove the wire between D2 and Gnd<br/>
+The next restart will execute me.lua automatically<br/>